TERMS & CONDITIONS

 4.2 You must provide the deposit stated within 7 days on making a booking, upon receipt of the initial invoice.
 Deposit amounts may vary dependant on the tour and cabin type.
 The deposit amounts are indicated for each tour on the price grid, but may be subject to change.

 4.3 We accept payment by cash, cheques, bankers’ drafts and credit cards.
-Payment by standard Master Card and Visa cards is subject to a 1.45% surcharge.
-Payment by premium Visa, Master Card or American Express is subject to a 2.2% surcharge.
+Payment by standard Australian issued Master Card is subject to a 1.3% surcharge.
+Payment by Australian issued Visa Card is subject to a 1.5% surcharge and payment by American Express is subject to a 2.2% surcharge.
 The surcharge amounts cover the merchant fees charged to us in order to accept such payments (as set out in the Cost of Acceptance Statement from our payment facilitor) as well as costs associated in managing the risk and occurrences of fraud and also insurance for forward delivery risk.
 Flower Travel is fully compliant with the Reserve Bank of Australia, Standard No. 3 Of 2016 Scheme Rules Relating to Merchant Pricing for Credit Debit and Prepaid Card Transactions.
 All our prices are in Australian dollars and credit cards will be debited in that currency.
 Please note we have no control over exchange rates used by card issuers and any quote made in currencies other than Australian dollars is for comparison purposes only.

 4.4 If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your tickets may be delayed and the overall costs may increase.
 We reserve the right to cancel your booking and levy cancellation charges if payment is declined or if you have supplied incorrect credit card information.
 We also reserve the right to undertake checks (including the electronic roll) in order to minimise credit card fraud.